Pretty Deadly (professional wrestling): NXT (2020–2023)

-SmackDown (2023–2025)
+SmackDown; hiatus (2023–present)

 As part of the 2023 WWE Draft, Pretty Deadly were drafted to the SmackDown brand.
-Pretty Deadly made their SmackDown debut on 19 May 2023, defeating Ridge Holland and Butch of The Brawling Brutes.
-On the 16 June episode of SmackDown, Pretty Deadly won a tag team gauntlet match to become the number one contenders for the Undisputed WWE Tag Team Championship but failed to capture the titles from Kevin Owens and Sami Zayn on the 30 June episode of SmackDown in London.
-On the 14 July episode of SmackDown, Prince suffered a separated shoulder during Pretty Deadly's tag team match against The Brawling Brutes and had to be side-lined.
-Pretty Deadly returned on the 13 October episode of SmackDown in a tag team match victory against Holland and Butch.
-After being away in-ring since then, Pretty Deadly lost to Los Garza (Angel and Berto) on the 10 January 2025 episode of SmackDown in a first round #1 contendership match to determine the next challenger for the WWE Tag Team Championship.
+Pretty Deadly made their SmackDown debut on 19 May episode, defeating The Brawling Brutes' Butch and Ridge Holland.
+On 16 June episode of SmackDown, Pretty Deadly won a tag team gauntlet match to become the number one contenders for the Undisputed WWE Tag Team Championship but failed to capture the titles from Kevin Owens and Sami Zayn on 30 June episode of SmackDown.
+On 14 July episode of SmackDown, Prince suffered a separated shoulder during their tag team match against The Brawling Brutes and had to be sidelined.
+Pretty Deadly returned on 13 October episode of SmackDown in a tag team match victory against Butch and Holland.
+After being away in-ring since then, Pretty Deadly lost to Los Garza (Angel and Berto) on 10 January 2025 episode of SmackDown in a first round #1 contendership match to determine the next challenger for the WWE Tag Team Championship.

+On the 2 May episode of SmackDown, Prince suffered a severe neck injury during a match with Fraxiom after the team took a double reverse DDT from Nathan Frazer.
+Prince received neck fusion surgery, rendering him out of action indefinitely and putting Pretty Deadly on hiatus.

+Following Prince's injury, Kit Wilson began to appear as a singles competitor on Smackdown and Main Event, debuting a new theme song and flamboyant gimmick in which he claims to be on a mission to eliminate toxic masculinity.